-“It seemed like everything worked out for you in that department anyway,” said MZ, motioning towards Frances who was beckoning to Jonny to join her on the sex swing in their Saran Wrap-covered bedroom.
+“It seems like everything worked out for you in that department anyway,” said MZ, motioning towards Linda who was beckoning to Jonny to join her on the sex swing in their Saran Wrap-covered bedroom.

 “That was because of the advice you gave me in the clearing that day,” said Jonny.
 “It changed my whole attitude about women.
 It was only after I stopped thinking of them as nothing but sex objects that they started thinking of me as one.”